glolichen/lios/README.md

 ## Memory Layout

-Sort of based on Linux.
+Sort of based on Linux, with other self-imposed janks as well.
  * 0xFFFFFFFF80000000-0xFFFFFFFFFFFFFFFF (highest 2GiB) is directly mapped to the first 2GiB of physical memory.
 Paging structures, and also DMA structures sometime in the future, are stored here.
+Used for `kmalloc`
  * 0xFFFFF00000000000-0xFFFFFFFF80000000 are used for other pieces of kernel memory.
-Page frames come from the rest of physical memory, outside of the first 2GiB.
-User page frames also come from here.
+Used for `vmalloc`.
+Page frames used by `vmalloc` come from physical memory above the 2GiB mark.
+User page frames also come from there.
- * 0xFFFF800000000000-0xFFFFF00000000000 reserved for VGA frame buffer virtual address
+ * 0xFFFF800000000000-??? reserved for VGA frame buffer virtual address.
+ * 0xFFFF900000000000-??? are used to temporarily map PCI device configuration spaces when looking for NVMe drives, and is then used to map the NVMe device for future use.
  * Lower-half virtual memory for user processes.

 ## Sources